ajaykumar179/Vrinda-store-data-analysis-dashboard-using-excel/README.md

 - Relation between age and gender based on number of orders.
 - Which Channel is contributing maximum to the sales?
 - Highest selling category?
-- Percentage of Total Orders delivered
+- Percentage of Total Orders delivered?

 - Dashboard Interaction <a href="https://github.com/ajaykumar179/Vrinda-store-data-analysis-dashboard-using-excel/blob/main/Screenshot%20(18).png">View Dashboard</a>